-A cracking story is one of the most relaxing ways for kids to wind down at the end the day.
+A good old story is one of the most relaxing ways for kids to wind down at the end the day.

-I also think there’s something really comforting about a short story that stands the test of time – be it a classic fairy tale or a playful adventure with the loveable Winnie the Pooh.
+I also think there’s something really comforting about a short story – be it a classic fairy tale or a playful adventure with the loveable Winnie the Pooh.

 Not only do short stories for kids (especially the classic ones) often contain an age old message, or moral, they also help kids make sense of the world – allowing them to take on the role of hero or heroine or live out their fears around good and evil.